DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 story of a single lineage from the 12th-century Scottish MacLeod clan to the present day:

-**Stage 1: Extended Family Networks (12th-15th Century)** In this era, the clan or extended family was the foundation of social life.
+**Stage 1: Extended Kin Networks (12th-15th Century)** In this era, the clan or extended family was the foundation of social life.
 Economic, social, and spiritual support came from a web of kinship ties.
 Initiation into adulthood was a communal process, involving hunting expeditions, warrior training, and ceremonial recognition by elders.